malva-ot/nomo/nomo-intro.md

 A second order goal of all the characteristics described above is that Nomo identifiers may be durable over time and context.
 While the authors intend to solve some immediate problems in distributed computing, they also aim to provide a means of establishing identifiers that can be communicated, understood, and continuously used across changing cultural and political boundaries, over indefinitely long time spans, and in addition to provide a rational scheme for assigning identifiers to natural and historical concepts and artifacts.
 Prime examples here include identification of persons, properties, documents, or industry and scientific standards.

-Designing for durability is a key reason that the common schema included here is defined separately from the underlying primitives.
+Designing for durability is a key reason that the common schema included here is defined separately from the underlying structures.
 One of the most important but also arbitrary decisions in that schema is the choice of characters used as delimiters between the serialized parts of an identifier.
 The characters chosen (including `/`, `:`, `,`, `.`, `=`, `[`, `]`) are a function of specific cultural and industrial conditions at the time of writing.
 Most importantly, these characters are available on the vast majority of computer keyboards in use at the time.
 From that limited set of potential glyphs, these were chosen for visual distinction such that human brains intuitively perceive segmentation between parts, and for analogy to existing symbolic uses of the same glyphs in computing, mathematics, and general use.

 And yet these choices are not ideal.
 Mechanically and visually, it would be much preferable to use some of the hundreds of symbolic glyphs already defined in the Unicode standard, which are visually distinct and not widely used in other contexts, and so unlikely to be used within identifier segments themselves, or for other confounding purposes in data serialization and transfer.
 But at this time, these other characters would be culturally unfamiliar to most contemporary users and difficult for them to type even if they became familiar with them.

 And so we can hope that the current common schema may be superseded in the future by a more effective choice of delimiting characters, when the simple fact of keyboard layout or other input methods makes it easier for humans to express them.

-By defining the identifier primitives and comparison relations independent of any particular serialization method, the Nomo standard allows humans to make different serialization choices over time while maintaining backwards compatibility, or at least intelligibility, so that serializations under differing or obsolete schemas are still easy to process.
+By defining the identifier structures and comparison relations independent of any particular serialization method, the Nomo standard allows humans to make different serialization choices over time while maintaining backwards compatibility, or at least intelligibility, so that serializations under differing or obsolete schemas are still easy to process.

 #### 3.1.6 Platform independence